 As usual with benefits and risks, they are relative, and depend on the situation.
 Here is when Drupal multisite is a good fit, smooth in management, and most beneficial:

 - First of all, a “rule of thumb” for choosing multisite is that functionality should be similar across websites.

 They may look differently due to different enabled themes, or even represent completely different industries.

 Alternatively, they may look similar (like in the case of departments for the same organization), and have similar functionality with slight differences necessary for specific departments.

 - You can consider multisite if you are not planning to introduce serious feature changes to selected sites from your “cluster.”
 If serious changes are planned, they should apply to all sites.

-- Multisite is most successful if sites in the collection are the responsibility of the same development and support team.
+- Multisite is the most successful if sites in the collection are the responsibility of the same development and Drupal support team.
 And, remember, it should be a careful and experienced one.

 If the functionality on websites is significantly different, it is better to use other approaches instead of multisite.
 It’s possible to considerably optimize codebase management using Git version control system, Composer package manager, and more.

 To decide whether you will benefit more from the multisite setup or from separate sites, from just multilanguage, and so on, you can always consult our outsourced web development team.
 We will also be your development or optimization team to fulfil these ideas.
 Our 11 years of expertise let us do it perfectly.

 Remember, we started this post by saying that Drupal has an effective solution for every business case.
 And it’s true.
 Let’s find one for you!